 Abigail Burrows is an internationally renowned flautist and educator.
-As a soloist and chamber musician she has performed extensively throughout the UK, playing at concert venues including The Southbank, Wigmore Hall, The Anvil, Cadogan Hall, LSO St Luke's, Birmingham Symphony Hall, St Martin-in-the-Fields, St James's Piccadilly and Bridgewater Hall, as well as internationally throughout Europe, Africa, Australia and the U.S. Career highlights include playing the solo flute part of Bach's Brandenburg Concerto no.5 with The Philharmonia Orchestra (Switzerland tour, 2013), recitals and concertos in Russia (soloist with the Novgorod Philharmonic Orchestra, Philharmonic Hall), a concert tour in Germany (guest solo artist with the New English Singers, performing Bach Sonatas in Hallé, Dresden, Berlin and Bach’s Thomas Kirche in Leipzig), and in 2009 she was a guest artist at a Jethro Tull concert at The Barbican, performing a solo slot and a duet with the legendary rock-flautist, Ian Anderson.
-In 2017-18, Abbie will be a Guest Artist at the Adams International Flute Festival (Netherlands), Australian Flute Festival (Brisbane), Aflaup Festival (Porto, Portugal), Polish Flute Festival (Katowice), Spanish Flute Convention (Valencia), and will make her 10th appearance as a soloist with the Cornerstone Chamber Orchestra in her home town as part of the '50 Years of Milton Keynes' celebrations.
+As a soloist and chamber musician she has performed extensively throughout the UK, playing at concert venues including The Southbank, Wigmore Hall, The Anvil, Cadogan Hall, LSO St Luke's, Birmingham Symphony Hall, St Martin-in-the-Fields, St James's Piccadilly and Bridgewater Hall, as well as internationally throughout Europe, Africa, Australia and the U.S. Career highlights include playing the solo flute part of Bach's Brandenburg Concerto no.5 in 2013 with The Philharmonia Orchestra (Switzerland tour), recitals and concertos in Russia (soloist with the Novgorod Philharmonic Orchestra, Philharmonic Hall), Germany tour (guest solo artist with the New English Singers, performing Bach Sonatas in Hallé, Dresden, Berlin and Bach’s Thomas Kirche in Leipzig), and in 2009 she was a guest artist at a Jethro Tull concert at The Barbican, performing a solo slot and a duet with the legendary rock-flautist, Ian Anderson.
+In 2017-18, Abbie will be a Guest Artist at the Adams International Flute Festival (Netherlands), Australian Flute Festival (Brisbane), Aflaup Festival (Porto, Portugal), Polish Flute Festival (Katowice), Spanish Flute Convention (Valencia), and will make her 10th appearance as a soloist with the Cornerstone Chamber Orchestra in her hometown as part of the '50 Years of Milton Keynes' celebrations.

 As a Concordia International Artist and Ambassador, Abbie performs in concerts throughout London and abroad and also runs a series of their outreach projects.
 In 2011 she travelled to Nairobi with Concordia for the Lord Mayor of London's official visit, giving concerts at the Braeburn Theatre, Muthaiga Country Club, and British High Commission, as well as running workshops in schools and orphanages.
 She has also played for the Royal Family at St James's Palace, Windsor Castle and Buckingham Palace, and to the Prime Minister and Mayor of London at Southwark Cathedral.